 Legacy of Leadership

-Since its founding, the College of Pharmacy has been a national leader in education, practice and policy.
+The University of Minnesota College of Pharmacy is a national leader in education, practice and policy.
 Our alumni are health care leaders from industry and association leaders, to deans and practitioners leading in their profession and community.

 One College, Two Campuses